-Full Circle lead Philip Henderson and mountaineer Demond “Dom” Mullins will join TPL’s Northwest Director, Mitsu Iwasaki, to amplify a national conversation about inclusion and equity in outdoor recreation.
+Full Circle lead Philip Henderson and mountaineers Demond “Dom” Mullins and Adina Scott will join TPL’s Northwest Director, Mitsu Iwasaki, to amplify a national conversation about inclusion and equity in outdoor recreation.

 Philip Henderson is a native of California whose passion for outdoor recreation, education, skiing, and climbing has provided him with opportunities to travel around the world.
 He currently serves as the Executive Director of Full Circle Expeditions.
 He has been on several major expeditions including Everest, Denali, Kilimanjaro, and Mt Kenya.
 As an educator, he has assisted in training guides, rangers, and porters on several expeditions.
 In addition, Philip has been an active volunteer in youth and adult programs in the US, where he has worked tirelessly to promote outdoor activities among underrepresented communities.
 In 2012, Philip was a member and team leader of the North Face/National Geographic Everest Education Expedition, became one of the few African Americans to summit Denali in 2013, and led an all-African American ascent of Mt Kilimanjaro in 2018.
 He is the recipient of the Outdoor Afro 2020 Lifetime Achievement Award.